 Your trainer must follow a set of principles and guidelines known as a code of practice:

 You will also need to check with your provider whether or not motorcycles and helmets are provided for the course.

 The METAL course is available from the following providers:

-To get the list of approved motorcycles for novice riders, go to the New South Wales Government's Roads and Maritime website.
+To get the list of approved motorcycles for novice riders, go to the New South Wales Government's Transport for NSW website.

 Last updated: 19 May 2021